cyprieng/obsidian-github-publisher/README.md

 - **Automatic Publishing:**
   If an interval is set, the plugin will periodically export your selected notes/folders.

-- **Status:**
-  The last successful export time is displayed in the settings.

 ## Important Behavior

 > **One-way export:**
 > This plugin performs a **one-way publish** from Obsidian to GitHub.
 > The contents of the selected notes/folders will **overwrite** the target folder in your GitHub repository on each publish.
 > Any files in the target GitHub folder that are not present locally will be **deleted**.
-> This is **not a two-way sync**—changes made on GitHub are not imported back into Obsidian.
+> This is **not a two-way sync**, changes made on GitHub are not imported back into Obsidian.

 ## How It Works

 - The plugin collects all selected notes/folders and their contents.
 - It uses the GitHub API to create, update, or delete files in your specified repo folder and branch.
 - The remote folder is overwritten to match your selection (additions, updates, deletions).
-- Commits are made with the author `Obsidian GitHub Publisher`.

-## Security & Privacy

-- Your GitHub token is stored locally in your Obsidian vault settings.
-- All publishing operations happen from your device directly to GitHub.
-No data is sent to third-party servers.
-- **Never share your token or publish your settings file.**